 DraftKings Inc.: Please contact the Portnoy Law Firm to recover your losses; May 8, 2023 deadline

-LOS ANGELES, March 14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises DraftKings Inc. ("Company" or "DraftKings") (NASDAQ: DKNG) non-fungible tokens ("NFTs") investors that a lawsuit filed on behalf of investors that purchased DraftKings (NASDAQ: DKNG) securities between August 11, 2021 and the present.
+LOS ANGELES, March 14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises DraftKings Inc. ("Company" or "DraftKings") DKNG non-fungible tokens ("NFTs") investors that a lawsuit filed on behalf of investors that purchased DraftKings DKNG securities between August 11, 2021 and the present.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.